iliakan/javascript-book/en/02-browser/05-events/05-event-delegation.md

 ## Summary

 Event delegation is cool.
-It is one of the most useful javascript patterns.
+It is one of the most useful JavaScript patterns.

 The prerequisite is a single container with elements which allow common handling.